 Health Grand Challenge

-The Health Grand Challenge, established in 2007 as part of the University’s Grand Challenges Program and administered by CHW, is an integrated research and teaching program that seeks solutions to the pressing problems posed by infectious disease around the globe.
+The Health Grand Challenge, established in 2007 as part of the University’s Grand Challenges Program and administered by CHW, is an integrated research and teaching program that seeks solutions to the pressing problems of global health and infectious disease.

 - Enhanced Production of Influenza Vaccine by Inhibition of Multiple Viral Restriction Factors - PI: Thomas Shenk